CKMA001/CKMA001.github.io/content/posts/objects/index.md

 weight: 20
 ---

-Clay Lamp Shade

 <!--more-->
-This lamp shade aims to give a feeling of lightness on a typical lamp shade.
-Its geometry derives from inspiration of light fabric.
+This added on lamp shade is a freeform surface resting on an existing lamp shade.
+Its geometry derives from the lightness of light fabric.
 It can be installed on an open lamp shade and its a warmful indirect light can create an ideal ambient light for reading, bedtime stories, or just staring in space a more enjoyable experience.

+-Written without any LLM-based stylistic post-editing